Australia is updating its rules for its TV watershed.

 (V) programmes not suitable for minors under 18.

 Programmes of the first category are to be exempt from labelling.
-For the other categories, the obligatory identification is to take two forms: first, the form of pictograms referring to the respective age group in black letters on white ground and,
+For the other categories, the obligatory identification is to take two forms: first, the form of pictograms referring to the respective age group in black letters on white ground

-interruption (such as an advertising break).
+resumes after an interruption (such as an advertising break).
 Pictograms and warnings will also have to be screened during a trailer for programmes of categories II, III and IV.

 Programmes susceptible to harming minors will have to be classified as being unsuitable for minors under 10.